Scott Bloomquist

-Scott Bloomquist (born November 14, 1963) is a nationally touring Dirt Super Late Model race car driver in the United States.
+Scott Dean Bloomquist (November 14, 1963 – August 16, 2024) was a nationally touring Dirt Super Late Model race car driver in the United States.
 Bloomquist was born in Fort Dodge, Iowa.
-He was inducted in the National Dirt Late Model Hall of Fame in its second class in 2002 and currently is the owner of Dirt Late Model chassis manufacturer Team Zero Race Cars.
+He was inducted into the National Dirt Late Model Hall of Fame in its second class in 2002 and was the owner of Dirt Late Model chassis manufacturer Team Zero Race Cars.
+He was considered by most to be the greatest dirt late model driver of all time.

+Bloomquist died in a plane crash on August 16, 2024.

 Racing career

-Bloomquist is the son of an airplane pilot for Air Cal.
+Bloomquist was the son of an airplane pilot for Air Cal.
 While stationed in California, Bloomquist's father was invited to see his coworker race a stock car.
-The elder Bloomquist thought he should give racing a try, so bought a race car, motor, and some old tires.
+The elder Bloomquist thought he should give racing a try, so he bought a race car, motor, and some old tires.
 He tried racing, and decided to give the race car to his son.
 Bloomquist's first race was at Corona Raceway in Corona, California in August 1980.
 He won several races and the track championship in 1982.

-In 1983 he heard about a $4,000-to-win race at the speedway in Chula Vista, California.
-He saw a picture of a flat-wedge-shaped race car that Charlie Swartz had used to win the Dirt Track World Championship in 1982, and he decided to build a race car like it for the Chula Vista race.
+In 1983, he heard about a $4,000-to-win race at the speedway in Chula Vista, California.
+He saw a picture of a flat-wedge-shaped race car that Charlie Swartz had used to win the Dirt Track World Championship in 1982 and decided to build a race car like it for the Chula Vista race.
 Bloomquist won the race, lapping the field twice in the process.

 After the race, his father wanted to sell the car since it was worth a lot of money.
 The two reached an agreement where the father would gradually be paid for the car if the newly graduated Scott Bloomquist would work at his father's new farm far across the country in Tennessee.
 He traded his 1957 Chevy for a truck and race hauler.
 After arriving in Tennessee, he tore up the car in qualifying at Newport Speedway.
 He worked for his father until he had enough money to repair the car.
 He won some races, earning just enough money to continue racing.

-The next year he decided to race with a new car at Kingsport, Tennessee Speedway, which had begun hosting a $2,500-to-win event every Saturday night.
+The next year, he decided to race with a new car at Kingsport, Tennessee Speedway, which had begun hosting a $2,500-to-win event every Saturday night.
 "I come rolling into the race with my dad and there sits Larry Moore," Bloomquist said.
 "He was the fastest guy in dirt late model racing and there he sits.
 And my dad says, `Well, there goes that $2,500.'"
 Bloomquist qualified second fastest behind Moore and started out on Moore's outside in the first row.
-Bloomquist said, "Moore took the lead but was holding me up, so I knocked him out of the way and won.
-That's $2,500.
-Next week, I'm on the pole, Moore's outside and I won again.
-Now I'm sitting here with five grand and I'm thinking that things are starting to look up."